 During the Christmas season, there is never enough food or alcohol.
 Your appetite is suddenly heightened, and your stomach may consume a week’s worth of food in only one night.
 But it’s the enjoyment and the stories that matter more than the food.

-Starting in mid-November, getting a restaurant reservation is nearly impossible before the pandemic.
+Starting mid-November, getting a restaurant reservation is nearly impossible before the holiday season.
 Most weekends have been reserved for parties.
-Even weekdays become Friday evenings at this season, with people partying into the small hours of the morning.
+Even weekdays become Friday evenings at this season, with people partying in the small hours of the morning.

 Giving Back is Fashionable